ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

 At a surface level, the two SDKs are separated by their functions and intended use cases:

-- The Crypto SDK provides the cryptographic functions necessary to authenticate and validate Ark transactions.
+- The Crypto SDK provides the cryptographic functions necessary to authenticate and validate ARK transactions.
-- The Client SDK provides wrapper functions to unify and streamline API calls between your application and the Ark blockchain.
+- The Client SDK provides wrapper functions to unify and streamline API calls between your application and the ARK blockchain.

-Put another way, the Crypto SDK structures your data in a format that all Ark nodes can understand, while the Client SDK handles the actual communication between your application and an Ark node.
+Put another way, the Crypto SDK structures your data in a format that all ARK nodes can understand, while the Client SDK handles the actual communication between your application and an ARK node.
 Where the Crypto SDK is internal, the Client SDK is external, as the below diagram illustrates:

 ![A diagram showing the differences between Client and Crypto APIs](./assets/public-api/client-crypto.png)